Performance Day Info

 Tickets -

 They are likely to sell out so get them quickly!
-Ticket sales feed directly into our next project so please bring plenty of friends and family to celebrate the student's achievement and support their upcoming project: 101 Dalmatians!
+Ticket sales feed directly into our next project so please bring plenty of friends and family to celebrate the student's achievement and support their upcoming project: 'The Wizard of Oz'!

 Our Lady of the Rosary and English Martyrs'